Boyne272/Parallel_Game_of_Life/README.md

 ## Parallel Game Of Life with MPI

 Using MPI the famous cellular automaton (game of life) model has been implemented in a scalable manner.
 It has been tested on up to 128 processors on the imperial CX1 computer cluster with runtime improvements of 80%.
+Explaintion of the code and results can be found in Report.pdf.

 12th to 17th March 2019